procyclinsur/Cheetsheets/k8s-cheatsheet.md

 - Use a mix of pre-emptible (spot) nodes and reserved nodes to save costs.
 	- deploy nodes that can support failure on pre-emptible nodes.
-- Use liveness and readyness
+- Use liveness and readiness probes to prevent traffic from being directed to your application until it is ready ( preventing loss of data )
+- Defin

 ## Tools